My Background & Training

 Background

-Before becoming a therapist, I studied Art History and I have a Masters Degree in Interdisciplinary Women’s Studies, specialising in Women’s Art.
-I have also worked in Education: teaching primary-aged children in inner-city schools in London; and teaching English as a second language to adult refugees and immigrants in the UK, and for a charity abroad - in a country rediscovering its own cultural and spiritual identity after decades of colonisation.
+Before becoming a therapist, I studied Art History and I have a Masters Degree in Women’s Art.
+I have worked in Education: teaching primary-aged children in inner-city schools in London; and teaching English as a second language to adult refugees and immigrants in the UK, and for a charity abroad - in a country rediscovering its own cultural and spiritual identity after decades of colonisation.

 I have personal experience of growing up in an alcoholic home and also of the impact of having an older sibling with learning and behavioural difficulties.
 Discovering therapy was the turning point for me, from a life that at times had felt scary and confusing, to being able to trust the world, my ability to make choices, and to feel connected, alongside the normal challenges of life.
 I have deepened my understanding of the causes, impact and challenges of different types of trauma through the trainings that I have chosen to undertake.
 Therapists who are ‘wounded healers’ often have a hard-earned but reassuring quality of recognition and empathy, and I believe I bring this to my clients.

 My different experiences have given me an understanding of the impact that the different intersections of our environment can have on our sense of identity.
-I believe that people thrive when they feel validated, are given opportunities for some form of creative expression, have a sense of belonging within their communities, and have experiences of connecting with the natural world around them.
-I bring these values into my therapeutic approach.
+I believe that people thrive when they feel seen and understood; are given opportunities for creative expression; have a sense of belonging both in their own skin, within their communities, and with the natural world around them.

-I aim to create a practice that feels welcoming and safe to people of any gender expression, race, ethnicity, culture, spiritual background, sexuality, relationship style, class, age, disability or neurodiversity.
+I aim to create a practice that feels welcoming and safe to people of any gender expression, race, ethnicity, culture, spiritual background, sexuality, neurodiversity, relationship style, class, age, or disability.
 If you have any concerns about feeling safe within the therapy space, please get in touch and we can discuss ways to help you feel supported.

 “Each time you stand up for yourself, without knowing it possibly, you stand up for all people like you.”